 The Glyptotek is also full of animals: hippos, lions, eagles, dogs, goats – you name it.
 How many can you find?
 If you like drawing, the Glyptotek is the perfect place.
 Floor patterns, hieroglyphs, landscape paintings, bronze ballet dancers – there is so much inspiration.

-Remember that children under the age of 18 have free admission to the museum.
+Children under the age of 18 have free admission to the museum.
 See all prices and opening hours.

 We organise regular guided tours and holiday activities for children.
 For more information on the various activities, please see the calendar for children.